PersiaML/tutorials/src/configuring/index.md

 ## Global Config

-There are configures for PersiaML servers(middleware or embedding server) defined in a file usually named as `global_config.yaml`.
-This file is one of the args for PersiaML servers binary file.
+In order to achieve best performance on various training and inference jobs, PersiaML servers provide a handful of configuration options via a yaml config file usually named as `global_config.yaml`.
+The path to the config file should be parsed as an argument `--global-config` when running PersiaML servers.

 Here is an example for `global_config.yaml`.